 Yes, by completing the City of Moline Change of Business/Corporate Name-Type-Address Form or the City of Moline Change of Corporate Officers/Shareholders of Corporation or LLC Form.

 The cost of the license is dependent on its Classification.

 Yes.
 Shelter reservations are available May 1 through September 30.
-Reservations are accepted beginning May 1 of the prior year.
+Reservations are accepted beginning January 1 of the current calendar year.
 You can rent indoor facilities most of the year depending on the facility.
 For more information about reservations or special park use, see the Facility Rental page or contact the department at 309.524.2424 or by email.